Marilwoo/RT1_FinalAssignment/final_assignment/README.md

   - Function for following the walls: calls the wall_follower_switch and the wall_follow_service node.
 In this case the user have the possibility to change the modality, or stop the robot at every moment.
   - Function for stopping the robot in current position.
 It can be called after the "target reached" in the manual and random modality or at everty moment during the wall_follow mode.
 Also in this case the user can change modality at every time.

-The package contains also the service random_targ
+The package contains also the custom service random_targ
 ```
 float32 min
 float32 max